 Regardless of where the technology goes moving forward, it is important to capitalize on the opportunity that exists today.
 By focusing on the resellers and, in turn, their customers, and by providing guidance and education, we can help grow the business.
 There is a wealth of opportunity in video walls and digital signage, and I am excited to see where this takes us and how we can be a part of that future.

-Parker Dingler will be speaking at The Digital Signage Event on the Wonder Walls panel.
+Parker Dingler spoke at The Digital Signage Event on the Wonder Walls panel.